Lightnicus/venjakob/docs/component-patterns.md

 3. **Error Handling**: Implement consistent error handling across components
 4. **Performance**: Avoid unnecessary re-renders with proper state management

+### Avoid cross-component setState during render

+When a child component needs to inform a parent about changes (e.g., tracking unsaved changes), never call the parent's state setters from inside a child `setState` updater or during render.
+Prefer to:

+- Perform the child's local `setState` first
+- Then, in the same event handler (after local state), invoke the parent's setter/callback

+This prevents React error: "Cannot update a component (Parent) while rendering a different component (Child)."

+Example (OfferPositionArticle): Register calculation changes outside the `setCalcItems` updater and after computing the normalized value.

 ### Controlled Form Pattern (OfferProperties)

 For simple forms that should mirror server/parent state exactly, use a controlled component without local `useState`.